MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 #Customer intent: As a developer, I want to authenticate users from a sample Android mobile app so that I can experience how Microsoft Entra ID for customers work.
 ---

-# Sign in users in sample Android (Kotlin) mobile app
+# Sign in users aand call web API in sample Android (Kotlin) mobile app

 This guide shows how to run an Android sample application that demonstrates sign-up, sign in, sign out, and password reset scenarios using Microsoft Entra ID for customers.